kismetwireless/kismet/docs/dev/datasource.md

 * "freq_khz": double-precision float of the center frequency of the signal record, in kHz
 * "channel": arbitrary string representing a human-readable channel
 * "datarate": double-precision float representing a phy-specific data rate (optional)

+#### SOURCETYPE
+A simple string value of the source type - this must match the definition in the datasource code for Kismet.
+This value is used to tell Kismet what type of device a network based remote capture needs.

+Simple string `(char *)` of the source type, length dictated by the KV length record.

+Example:

+`"linuxwifi"`

 #### SUCCESS
 A simple boolean indicating success or failure of the relevant command.
 This value is padded to 4 bytes and is followed by the `uint32_t` sequence number of the command, if any, this success value applies to.